ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 There are several vagrant boxes.

 Development Box (:file:`vagrant/dev`)
-   The box is initialized with the yum repositories for ZFS and for dependencies not available in fedora and installs all the dependencies.
+   The box is initialized with the yum repositories for ZFS and for dependencies not available in Fedora and installs all the dependencies.
    This is the box the :file:`Vagrantfile` in the root of the repository is based on.

 Tutorial Box (:file:`vagrant/tutorial`)
-   This box is initialized the the yum repositories for ZFS and flocker, and has flocker pre-installed.
+   This box is initialized with the yum repositories for ZFS and Flocker, and has Flocker pre-installed.
    This is the box the :ref:`tutorial <VagrantSetup>` is based on.